Invariance principle and non-compact center foliations: measures with a local product structure

-\begin{proposition} Let $f\in C^r$, $r>1$ be a discretized Anosov flow and accessible diffeomorphism, if there exists an ergodic $f$ invariant measure $\mu$, with cs$\times$u-product structure, fully supported and zero center exponent then $f$ is the time one map of a topological Anosov flow $C^1$ along the center. \end{proposition} \begin{proof} By Propositions~\ref{p.cont.dis} and \ref{p.su.implies.leb} we have that $\mu^c$ is absolutely continuous with respect to Lebesgue.
-Take the disintegration $x\mapsto \mu^c_x$ normalized such that $\mu^c_x([x,f(x)))=1$ on open leaves and extend by continuity on closed leaves, as the holonomy commutes with the dynamics we have that this normalization is preserved by the holonomies and $\mu^c_x$ is continuous.
+\begin{corollary} Let $f$ be an accessible $C^2$ discretized Anosov flow.
+If there exists an ergodic measure $\mu$, with local cs$\times$u-product structure, full support and zero center Lyapunov exponent then $f$ is the time-$1$ map of a topological Anosov flow which is as smooth as $f$ along the center direction. \end{corollary} This proof follows~\cite{AVW11}; for completeness we give the details. \begin{proof} Since the center bundle is one-dimensional, $f$ is center-bunched.
+Since $\mu$ has zero center Lyapunov exponent, $h(f,\mu)=h^u(f,\mu)=h^s(f,\mu)$, hence by Proposition~\ref{p.su.implies.leb} the measures $\{\mu^c_x\}$ are equivalent to the Lebesgue measure along the center leaves.